inguillen87/chatboc-frontend/README.md

 - `data-closed-width` / `data-closed-height` – size of the closed bubble (`96px` × `96px`).
 - `data-z` – base `z-index` if you need to adjust stacking order.
 - `data-domain` – custom domain hosting the widget, if different from `chatboc.ar`.
+- `data-rubro` – optional category so the chat knows the business type from the start.

 ### Iframe fallback